Data Lake

 -

-You can retrieve log data from the Data Lake when you need it for search, analysis, visualization, reporting, etc.
+You can retrieve log data from a data lake when you need it for search, analysis, visualization, reporting, etc.

 -

-Data routed to the Data Lake and not your search backend does not count against your license usage until it is retrieved.
+Data routed to an internal data lake and not your search backend does not count against your license usage until it is retrieved.

 Data Lake vs. Archive

-Currently, you can utilize both a Data Lake and archives to preserve your log data long term.
-Both features perform similar functions, but utilizing a Data Lake includes some benefits for less immediately valuable data.
-Retrieving logs from a Data Lake is generally a faster process because log retrieval is granular.
-Additionally, the data in a Data Lake is compressed, so it is often a lower cost option for data storage.
+Currently, you can utilize both Data Lake and archives to preserve your log data long term.
+Both features perform similar functions, but an internal data lake includes some benefits for less immediately valuable data.
+Retrieving logs from a data lake is generally a faster process because log retrieval is selective.
+Additionally, the data in a data lake is compressed, so it is often a lower cost option for data storage.

-You use a Data Lake primarily for long-term storage of log data.
-First, you must configure your backend storage solution.
-You can also establish a data retention policy that determines how long your data is retained in the Data Lake.
+To use an internal data lake in Graylog, you must first configure your backend storage solution.
+You can set up Amazon S3, Google Cloud Storage (GCS), or local network file storage as a backend storage option.
+You can also establish a data retention policy that determines how long your data is retained in the data lake.

 Preview Data in Your Data Lake